Harry and Meghan meet Bondi shooting survivors - MyJoyOnline

 Audio By Carbonatix

-Volunteer lifeguards and community leaders met the couple at the beach in Sydney, where 15 people were killed and 40 injured at a Hanukkah event in December.
+Volunteer lifeguards and community leaders met the couple at the beach in Sydney where 15 people were killed and 40 injured at a Hannukah event in December.

 The couple have been visiting eastern Australian cities, including Canberra and Melbourne.